 9. Myth: Age Is a Barrier to Fitness

-Tip: As you age, prioritize functional fitness exercises, such as balance, flexibility, and strength training.
+Tip: As you age, prioritize functional fitness exercises; those that enhance daily activities, including balance, flexibility, and strength training.
 These will support everyday movements and overall health.